North Korea fires suspected ICBM, warns U.S. against 'dangerous' choices | Technology

 South Korean Vice Foreign Minister Cho Hyun-dong and U.S. Deputy Secretary of State Wendy Sherman condemned North Korea's series of missile launches as "deplorable and immoral" during a phone call on Thursday, Seoul's foreign ministry said.
 In brief comments to reporters a few minutes later, Prime Minister Fumio Kishida said North Korea's "repeated missile launches are an outrage and absolutely cannot be forgiven".

-Chinese foreign ministry spokesperson Zhao Lijian, at a regular news briefing on Thursday avoided commenting directly on the missile launches or potential sanctions on North Korea, instead repeating the standard line from Beijing that it hoped all parties could peacefully resolve issues through dialogue.
+Chinese foreign ministry spokesperson Zhao Lijian avoided commenting directly on the missile launches or potential sanctions on North Korea, instead repeating a standard line from Beijing that it hoped all parties could peacefully resolve issues through dialogue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)